 There are rules to help you determine the oxidation number.
 Here is a lesson on the rules.

 Reduction means what it says: the oxidation number is reduced in reduction.

 This is accomplished by adding electrons.
 The electrons, being negative, reduce the overall oxidation number of the atom receiving the electrons.

 Oxidation is the reverse process: the oxidation number of an atom is increased during oxidation.

 This is done by removing electrons.
 The electrons, being negative, make the atom that lost them more positive.

-I remember this phrase: LEO the lion says GER.LEO = Loss of Electrons is Oxidation
+I use this mnemonic to help me remember which is which: LEO the lion says GER.LEO = Loss of Electrons is Oxidation

 GER = Gain of Electrons is Reduction

 Another well-known mnemonic is this: OIL RIGOIL = Oxidation Is Loss (of Electrons)

 RIG = Reduction Is Gain (of Electrons)